 9. Plyo Scissor Squats

 Again, if you have knee or joint issues, skip this high-level, high-impact move.
-For those whom this move is appropriate, get ready to feel the burn!
+For those for whom this move is appropriate, get ready to feel the burn!

 How to Perform